I started North East Commercial Safety Consulting, LLC (NECSC) out of my passion to help people involved in transportation.

 Having experienced a variety of situations first-hand, when I am consulting or training, I've often said, "I'll inform you of the rules and regulations, but I'll also teach you the things that will keep you out of trouble... because more than likely, it's something I learned the hard way through experience."

-My experience in and around transportation started over 40 years ago when I was working for my family’s two small businesses in Western New York.
+My experience in and around transportation started over 40 years ago when I was working for my family’s two small businesses.
 Those early years taught me a myriad of skills and gave me a sound business foundation.

-My early start in a small business made it easy for me to efficiently manage all aspects of the daily operations of a small trucking business for nearly 11 years.
-Part of my responsibilities while there was as the Safety Director and Trainer, which I continue to do at my current company.
+My early start in a small business made it easy for me to efficiently manage all aspects of the daily operations of a small trucking business (a FedEx Ground contracted transportation company) for nearly 11 years.
+Part of my responsibilities while there was as the Safety Director and Driver Trainer.

 How I Maintain My Credentials